Arjunbadola/arjunbadola.github.io/_posts/2020-11-15-How to Generate Stock Ideas.md

 For example: If you were reading an article on how Nestle is the market leader in baby food, Royal Enfield in bikes, ITC in cigarettes, etc. this can lead to, you applying these models which have successfully worked on companies which are yet to be recognized by the market.

 You can also follow some twitter handles which provide you with bulk deals that happened in a day or you can also use #Bulkdeals in the twitter search.
+I follow [Manish Mall](https://twitter.com/_Manishh_) for the same.

 ### _Newspaper_